Asia

 4. See Osaka from its Highest Point

 Now that you’ve begun exploring the city from ground level, it’s time to see it from above!
 Until last year, the Harukas 300 Observatory was the tallest building in all of Japan.
 Still, this 300-metre (985 ft) building is the second tallest in the country and the tallest in Osaka.
 With this Harukas 300 Observatory Ticket, you’ll be able to move freely between the 58th, 59th and 60th floors, and grab a coffee at the coffee shop.
-Apart from a few select dates, the observatory is open until 10 pm, with final admission at 9:30 so visit at sunset to get the best views!
+Apart from a few select dates, the observatory is open until 10 pm, with the final admission at 9:30 so visit at sunset to get the best views!

-Another great viewpoint is the on Umeda Sky Building, located in the Kita district.
+Another great viewpoint is the Umeda Sky Building, located in the Kita district.
 This building is one of the most iconic in the city, and provides a 360-panoramic view at the top, 173 metres (567 ft) in the sky!
-At the time of writing this article, entrance costs appoximately £10 ($13).
+At the time of writing this article, entrance costs approximately £10 ($13).

 5. Indulge in Osaka’s Cuisine

 Osaka is world-renowned for its wonderful food.
 In fact, the city is often referred to as Tenka no Daidokoro, or, the Nation’s Kitchen.
-Historically, this nickname was in reference to the city’s importance in the rice-trade—today, the nickname remains due to Osaka’s incredible restaurants.
+Historically, this nickname was in reference to the city’s importance in the rice trade—today, the nickname remains due to Osaka’s incredible restaurants.

 The best way to gain an insight into Osaka’s wonderful cuisine is by participating in this Osaka Food Tour, during which you’ll visit the local’s favourite restaurants and street food stalls, accompanied by an expert guide.